bile0026/mikrotik_security/README.md

 # Reports
 If you wish to have a report emailed to you, include the variables for the email task.
 This will email a txt file with a printout of the results of your checks.

+* At this point, it will always email, even if no vulnerabilities were found.
+My plan is to eventually add logic so that an email is only sent if there is a compromise found.

 ```
 email_report: true
 smtp_server: <smtp_server>